uwmadisoncals/cals-main-plugins/download-manager/readme.txt

 *   Option to "Open in Browser" or "Download" files ( PDFs or images )
 *	Control who can access to download
 *   Category level access control
-*   Download Speed Control
+*   Download speed control
 *	Password protection
 *	CAPTCHA protection
 *   IP block option to prevent bot downloads or downloads from unwanted IP addresses
 *   Download logs to check who is downloading which file from where and when
 *   Terms protection - Agree with Terms & Conditions before download
-*	Download Counter to see total download count for each file
+*	Download counter to see total download count for each file
 *	Custom download link icon
 *	File type icon support
 *   Full Featured User Dashboard ( use short-code [wpdm_user_dashboard] )
-*   Custom Front-end Login / Signup form short-code
+*   Custom front-end login / signup form short-code
 *   Custom oEmbed template
 *	DataTable support ( use short-code [wpdm-all-packages jstable=1 items_per_page=20] )
 *	Searching and Sorting Option